 - Conversely, who usually ends up with maintenance tasks, like taking notes at meetings, working out logistics for conference calls, or cleaning up the office kitchen, whether or not it’s part of their job description?

 - Who do you proactively check in with, offer support to, or share feedback with after you’ve delegated a task or project?

-- How hands-on/off will you be after delegating a project?
+- How in the mix/out of the mix will you be after delegating a project?

 - When you (or your hiring committee) are on the fence about a candidate, how do you decide how to move forward?

 - Do you test for racial equity and inclusion competency in your hiring process?